-The aim of this research project is to help us better understand the individual experiences and outcomes of people with disability who move into Specialist Disability Accommodation (SDA) in the community.
+The aim of this research is to help us better understand the individual experiences and outcomes of people with disability who move into Supported Disability Accommodation (SDA) housing in the community.
 This project involves collecting information from interviews and questionnaires with tenants and those close to them pre-move and at regular intervals up to 3 years post-move.

 Why are we doing this study?

-We are doing this research to find out more about the experiences and outcomes of people with disability who move into appropriately designed housing within the community.
-We are interested in finding out what works well and what could be improved so that we can inform the development of future housing and services.
+We are doing this research to find out more about the experiences and outcomes of people with disability who move into appropriately designed housing in the community.
+We are interested in finding out what works well for people and what could be improved so we can inform the development of future housing and services.
 Our research will document the lived experience and impact of new housing developments for young people with disability and help to shape innovative housing models in the future.